- Magnetic particles

 Research was conducted on the magnetic beads, the selective binding, and the elution process.
 The first rotor-stator magnetic separator systems were built in order to evaluate the separation principle.
 The separation, particle life time as well as elution processes were evaluated and proven

 To take the HGMS to the next stage, a new design concept was developed for the rotor-stator technology, a quantum leap in terms of yield and harvesting efficiency as well as cleaning and sterilization.
-The ANDRITZ high-gradient magnetic separator design is complaint to:
+The ANDRITZ high-gradient magnetic separator design is compliant to:

 Therefore the units can be applied both for research and for GMP production.